jenkinsci/pipeline-build-step-plugin/README.md

 Adds the Pipeline `build` step, which triggers builds of other jobs.
 Use the [_"Pipeline Syntax" Snippet Generator_](https://jenkins.io/redirect/pipeline-snippet-generator) to get a detailed example for your build step.
-The Pipeline Syntax snippet generator helps the user generate steps for Jenkins pipeline.
+The Pipeline Syntax Snippet Generator helps the user generate steps for Jenkins pipeline.

 ### Passing secret values to other jobs